-When you hear the terms “damp-proofing” and “waterproofing” regarding your home’s basement and foundation, is there a difference?
+When you hear the terms “damp proofing” and “waterproofing” in regards to your home’s basement and foundation, is there a difference?
 What do these terms mean?
-This is the most important thing to learn

-Be careful as contractors promise to install a certain product and when your not home to see the work completed you can not gaurantee such.
-In jobs we re dig done by others this is the number one thing we notice, Waterproofing promised but damproofing applied.
-Which is a huge savigs to contractor
+Be careful as some contractors may promise to install a certain product and when you are not home to see the work completed you can not guarantee these products were actually used.
+Waterproofing is often promised but in reality only damp proofing is applied which results in a huge savings to contractor.

 Exterior Waterproofing Benefits